linux-chenxing/linux-chenxing.org/blobs/bootrom.md

 ## Messages

  - E:CD - This seems to be related to the boot ROM trying to load the IPL from SD but the card not being present.
 On MSC313e (infinity 3) this message is always present before booting from SPI NOR.
 Maybe because there aren't enough pins to have a strap for booting from SD so it always tries.
- - E:I - This seemas to mean that SD card couldn't be initialised.
+ - E:I - This seems to mean that SD card couldn't be initialised.
  - E:F - This seems to mean that the MBR, partition with the IPL etc isn't right.
  - NF - Seems to mean the IPL file was not found in the FAT16 partition
  - F1 - Seems to mean the first IPL block couldn't be loaded